 Personally, as an Android developer, I find Flutter to be a great framework that’s so easy to understand and build apps with.
 I believe that with the growth of the community around it, Flutter will become more versatile and universal, offering lots of libraries and additions.
 This will make development way faster and more efficient.

-That said, I believe that Flutter will be a great framework for future projects, and if you’re planning to create your own project in 2019, you might as well look at Flutter.
+That said, I believe that Flutter will be a great framework for future projects, and if you’re planning to create your own project, you might hire experienced Flutter developers.
 If you’re a developer, you should definitely start learning it and maybe even create your own unique solutions that will contribute to the community.
-The mobile market is ever changing, and tomorrow Flutter may be the next Kotlin or an even more popular phenomenon.
+The mobile market is ever-changing, and tomorrow Flutter may be the next Kotlin or an even more popular phenomenon.